ZTO Express (Cayman) Inc. (ZTO) Shares Down Despite Recent Market Volatility - News Heater

 Is It Worth Investing in ZTO Express (Cayman) Inc. (NYSE: ZTO) Right Now?

-The price-to-earnings ratio for ZTO Express (Cayman) Inc. (NYSE: ZTO) is above average at 20.17x, while the 36-month beta value is 0.05.Analysts have differing opinions on the stock, with 20 analysts rating it as a “buy,” 1 as “overweight,” 0 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for ZTO Express (Cayman) Inc. (NYSE: ZTO) is above average at 18.74x.
+The 36-month beta value for ZTO is also noteworthy at 0.08.
+There are mixed opinions on the stock, with 20 analysts rating it as a “buy,” 1 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 AI Stocks to Buy for 2023